kushb98/clone-orderup/status-code.md

-# HTTP status codes typically used for the various HTTP methods:
+# HTTP status codes typically used for the various HTTP methods

 ## Create (POST)